Introduction

 Smaller or low-risk migrations. |

-The choice of migration approach depends on factors such as the complexity of the system, the organisation’s tolerance for risk and downtime, resource availability, and the criticality of the system being migrated.
+The choice of migration approach depends on factors such as the complexity of the system, the organization’s tolerance for risk and downtime, resource availability, and the criticality of the system being migrated.
 Whatever your size and scale, we can adapt Sentinel to Splunk migrations to align with the business needs, technical challenges, and resource constraints.

-When transitioning between Sentinel (which uses KQL - Kusto Query Language) and Splunk (which uses SPL - Search Processing Language), understanding the syntax and functional differences between the two languages is critical.
+When transitioning between Sentinel (which uses Kusto Query Language) and Splunk (which uses Search Processing Language), understanding the syntax and functional differences between the two languages is critical.
 While both are used for querying, their approaches differ.
 Sentinel’s KQL is declarative and designed for working with tabular data similar to relational databases, while Splunk’s SPL is built to handle data that can be either structured, semi-structured, or unstructured.

 Every KQL query starts by referencing a specific table (e.g., SecurityEvent, Syslog).
 These tables have a defined schema with fixed column names and data types.
 SPL begins by specifying an index (or source), which contains raw or semi-structured data (e.g., index=security_logs).